lesliekim1/Automated-Test-Generation-Using-LLM/README.md

    - Pass filter (run 5 times with pytest to detect flakiness)
    - Coverage improvement filter (must increase statement coverage)
 4. Results are recorded in a CSV file, including coverage before and after test generation, and filter success outcomes.
-5. Final analysis computes overall and filter success rates.
+5. Final analysis computes overall and filter success rates, evaluates precision scores, and performs a two-proportion z-test to assess statistical significance.
-6. Manually check each passed test to determine whether it's actually reliable.

 ## Installation